Other major reasons to serve this airport

 Birmingham Airport serves the entire Midlands region via its convenient motorway and rail links.
 The airport attracts large numbers of passengers from nearby large cities such as Coventry, Leicester, Nottingham, Sheffield, Derby, Stoke, Worcester, Northampton, Gloucester and Oxford.

-The strength of Birmingham’s catchment is demonstrated by its ability to maintain 62 long-haul services per week in summer and 60 per week in winter to destinations such as New York (JFK & Newark), Delhi, Doha, Dubai, Orlando, Islamabad and Toronto.
+The strength of Birmingham’s catchment is demonstrated by its ability to maintain long haul to destinations such as Delhi, Doha, Dubai, Orlando, Islamabad and Toronto.

 Under-served freight opportunities and other economic impact factors